Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 ## Task 4: Create a search query
 With a hold in place, you will create a search query.
 Once your search is complete you will go export and download the results for future investigation.
-**Note:**  Searches associated with a Core eDiscovery case are not listed on the Content search page in the Microsoft 365 compliance center.
-These searches are listed only on the Searches page of the associated Core eDiscovery case.

 1. Open the SC900 Test case tab on your browser.